Deir ez-Zor: Independence

-The city was neglected during the reign of the first ٍSyrian republic and illiteracy was rampant by 95%.
+The city was neglected during the reign of the first Syrian republic and illiteracy was rampant by 95%.
 However, some achievements belonged to that stage, such as building the suspension bridge and the establishment of the first bank in addition to the palace of justice, the national library, the city museum, and the municipal stadium; during this period, literary and cultural clubs increased, electricity existed, and cafes became widespread.

 The city participated vigorously in the sixtieth strike in 1936 and saw a large march on 10 February 1936; this strike led to the signing of the independence agreement between Syria and France and the arrival of the national bloc to power after parliamentary elections held at the end of the year in which three deputies represented the city.

 In 1941, the twenty-fifth government was formed in the modern history of Syria and the tenth in the era of the first Syrian Republic.
-The first after Taj al-Din al-Hassani became president. which gathered the various pillars of politics in Syria, during which the independence of Syria was proclaimed.
+The first after Taj al-Din al-Hassani became president, which gathered the various pillars of politics in Syria, during which the independence of Syria was proclaimed.
 The federal rule recognized the financial and administrative independence of Lattakia and Sweida.
-In this government, Mohammad Bey al-Ayesh took over the Ministry of National Economy to be the first minister from Deir Ezzor and the Eastern Province. after his tenure, it dedicated the tradition of allocating a ministerial seat to a bourgeoisie in Deir Ez-Zor in successive Syrian Governments.
+In this government, Mohammad Bey al-Ayesh took over the Ministry of National Economy to be the first minister from Deir ez-Zor and the Eastern Province.
+After his tenure, it dedicated the tradition of allocating a ministerial seat to a bourgeoisie in Deir Ez-Zor in successive Syrian Governments.
 And in the same year (1941), British-led forces defeated the Vichy French during the Syria–Lebanon campaign, which included a battle over Deir ez-Zor.
 They handed administration of the region to the Free French.

 The city has maintained its struggle and political role in addition to its civil activity even during the independence phase; in 1946, the wheat uprising against Governor Makram al-Atassi began due to the monopoly of the authority with the good wheat in the city, and the people succeeded in obtaining their rights.

 In 1952 cotton cultivation was widespread, and automated pumping engines were introduced, which increased the area of arable land and cotton became the first crop of the city instead of wheat.
 The discovery of oil and salt during the reign of the second Syrian republic near the city helped to develop and expand urbanization and the increase the number of public and private companies that working in it, as well as increasing migration from the countryside towards it.